jacobwicks/jacobwicks.github.io/_posts/2020-03-14-line-comments-final.markdown

 This will assign the comment to the block named 'My Example Block'.
 The comment will be assigned to line number 8.

-Writing a properly formatted string that will parse to a JSON object using [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) takes a lot of quote marks. `parseCommentIds` uses a library that allows it to parse relaxed JSON.
-This means you do not have to use any quotes to write the JSON form of the id.
+Writing a properly formatted string that will parse to a JSON object using [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) takes a lot of quote marks. `parseCommentIds` uses [JSON5](https://json5.org/) a library that allows it to parse relaxed JSON.
+This means the user does not have to use any quotes to write the JSON form of the id.

 # Setup Code Blocks